localden/builder-sample/README.md

 4. **Deploy:** Click **Review + Create**, then **Create**

+You can also obtain the principal ID from the Microsoft Azure Portal - navigate to **Microsoft Entra ID**, followed by **Users** and find your identity.

 >[!IMPORTANT]
 >Make sure that you are selecting an Azure subscription you have write access to.